Stately classic homes close to one another with fall colors on mature trees in yards.

 Real Estate Inspections: What You Should Know

-A home inspection can offer peace of mind for home buyers by providing a neutral, comprehensive evaluation of a house’s physical condition.
-An expert inspector checks the roof, electrical systems, plumbing, the foundation, the HVAC system and other parts of the home’s structure and systems.
-Their report can point out any potential problems for the prospective buyer.
+A home inspection is an objective, comprehensive evaluation of a house’s physical condition that can offer home buyers peace of mind.
+An expert inspector checks the roof, electrical systems, plumbing, foundation, HVAC system and other parts of the home’s structure and systems.
+Their report can point out any problems that may require a buyer’s attention.

-The American Society of Home Inspectors (ASHI) provides guidance on what observations inspectors should include in their report.
+The American Society of Home Inspectors (ASHI) guides inspectors on the observations to include in their reports.

 Inside The Inspection Process

-The home inspection usually takes place after the seller accepts the offer.
+A home inspection usually occurs after a seller accepts an offer.
 The home sale is often contingent on receiving a favorable inspection report.

-It typically takes an inspector 2 – 4 hours to perform an inspection to discover potential issues.
-In many cases, prospective buyers are invited to attend the inspection.
+It typically takes an inspector 2 – 4 hours to perform an inspection, and prospective buyers are typically invited to attend.

 What’s Not Included In A Home Inspection?

-Home inspectors generally don’t evaluate a few items as part of their final report.
-Here are some examples:
+Home inspectors generally don’t evaluate certain key items as part of their final report.
+Here are some to keep in mind:

 • Environmental hazards: A home inspector typically can’t check for asbestos, radon or other environmental red flags.

-• Renewable energy systems: Inspectors don’t evaluate renewable energy systems such as solar panels, wind turbines and geothermal devices.
+• Renewable energy systems: Inspectors don’t evaluate renewable energy systems, like solar panels, wind turbines and geothermal devices.

-• Alarm systems: Smoke detectors, carbon monoxide alarms and security systems aren’t included in home inspections.
+• Alarm systems: The functionality of smoke detectors, carbon monoxide alarms and security systems aren’t included in home inspections.

-• Pest inspection: Home inspectors aren’t going to check a home for pests.
-You’ll need to make arrangements for a separate pest inspection.
+• Pest inspection: Home inspectors aren’t going to check for You’ll need to make arrangements for a separate pest inspection.

 When Is An Inspection Required?

-In many cases, inspections aren’t required.
-This puts the decision to pay for a home inspection in the buyer’s hands.
-Even when inspections aren’t mandatory, they can be a smart investment that limits a buyer’s risk.
+Inspections aren’t usually required, putting the decision to pay for a home inspection in the buyer’s hands.
+While inspections aren’t generally mandatory, they can be a wise investment that limits a buyer’s risk of encountering unexpected and expensive issues after closing.

 What Happens If A Home Inspector Finds Serious Problems?

-What if the home inspector finds a lengthy list of red flags on your “dream home”?
-You can accept the flaws and negotiate a lower purchase price.
-Or, you can also request that the seller pay for fixing the issues.
+What happens if the home inspector finds a lengthy list of red flags on your dream home?
+You can accept the flaws and negotiate a lower purchase price or request that the seller pay for the repairs.

 Appraisal Vs. Home Inspection FAQs

-What does an appraiser look for vs. an inspector?
+What does an appraiser look for versus an inspector?

-Do inspection and appraisal happen at the same time?
+Do the inspection and appraisal happen at the same time?

-It’s possible for the inspection and appraisal processes to overlap or even be combined.
-There’s not much benefit to coordinating the schedules of the home inspector and home appraiser, though.
+The inspection and appraisal can overlap or even be combined.
+However, coordinating the schedules of the home inspector and home appraiser doesn’t provide much of a benefit.

-Appraisers determine whether a home’s asking price is comparable to its value.
-They take an in-depth look at the condition of the property and consider the selling prices of comparable homes.
+Appraisers determine whether a home’s asking price matches (or surpasses) its current market value.
+They evaluate the property’s condition and consider the selling prices of comparable homes.

 What hurts an appraisal?

-Poor aesthetics, outdated appliances, a bad floor plan and the presence of hazardous materials can hurt the appraised value of a home.
+Poor aesthetics, outdated appliances, a bad floor plan and evidence of hazardous materials can hurt a home’s appraised value.

-When you’re shopping for a new home, an appraisal is usually a mandatory step in the process.
+When buying a home, an appraisal is usually a mandatory step.
 On the other hand, a home inspection is often optional.
-Still, spending a few hundred extra dollars for an inspection can help spot potential issues that may cause problems down the line.
+Still, spending a few hundred dollars for an inspection may save you thousands more in unexpected repairs after you close on the home.

 Now that you know the differences between an inspection and an appraisal, are you ready to start your home buying journey?
 Apply for a mortgage today!